|[ slide version ]|

 An extensive collection of scientific journals, CD-ROMs, research materials, microform, and books are found here in the following disciplines: general science, biosciences, chemistry, psychology, kinesiology and exercise physiology, pharmacy, artificial intelligence, speech and hearing, nutrition, gerontology, and the history of science.

 Materials in math-physics, earth sciences, and engineering disciplines are located in the appropriate branch libraries outside of Norlin.

 Approximately 240,000 volumes are included in the Science collection.
 The Science stacks are located on the first and second floors and the two smaller sub-floors in between and below the main floors within the south west corner of Norlin.
-Reference services for the Science Library are available at the Reference Desk in the adjacent room.
+Reference services for the Science Collection are available at the Reference Desk in the adjacent room.

 Continue east along the corridor and you will arrive at Norlin's Research Services.